Installing and Configuring RabbitMQ for PCF as an On-Demand Service

 Service instance quotamin: 0, max: 50 set the total number of dedicated service instances which can be deployed.

-- Allow outbound internet access (IaaS-dependent, refer to Ops Manager documentation for more details, log forwarding and backups may require internet access).
+- Allow outbound internet access (IaaS-dependent, for more information, see the Ops Manager documentation, log forwarding and backups may require internet access).

 The following options are available for the RabbitMQ on demand broker: